 The most meta moment, however, had to be watching Hong Sang-soo’s “In Another Country.”
 Starring Isabelle Huppert as three different incarnations of a French woman visiting a small Korean village, the film featured close to a dozen seemingly prosaic moments of conversation at which the mostly-Korean audience erupted in laughter.
 I guess a lot really is lost in translation.

-As for non-assigned seating, I attended precisely one press screening: Kim Ki-duk's Golden Lion-winning "Pieta."
-In truth, I wouldn't have even attended that screening had the two public screenings which preceded it not both sold out — I was interested in how audiences would react to all the films in Busan, this one in particular.
+As for non-assigned seating, I attended precisely one press screening: Kim Ki-duk’s Golden Lion-winning “Pieta.”
+In truth, I wouldn’t have even attended that event had the two public screenings that preceded it not both sold out — I was interested in how audiences would react to all the films in Busan, this one in particular.

 Kim is often pegged as a misogynist, provocateur, or both; anticipating controversy (and, having only seen a handful of his movies, not possessing a strong opinion on him either way), I wanted to see how many people would walk out.
 My guess is that a good amount did, but they’d be wrong to: Though enmeshed in ugliness and cruelty for its first hour or so, “Pieta” undergoes a strange transformation in its latter half that sees it redeemed at roughly the same pace as its troubled protagonist.
 It remains a flawed, problematic picture, but it also provided a thought-provoking start to my final day in its home country.